Adorno-Lab/robot_constraint_manager/README.md

 This project implements the VFIs constraints using a yaml configuration file.
-A version is described in in this [publication](https://ieeexplore.ieee.org/document/10399868)
+A version is described in this [publication](https://ieeexplore.ieee.org/document/10399868)

 ```bibtext
 @Article{marinho2023multiarm,